-Now that Xiaomi has officially entered the UK tech market, consumers stand to make excellent savings even before any further discounts.
+Xiaomi is known for its incredible value for money.
+And now that it has officially entered the UK tech market, consumers stand to make excellent savings even before any further discounts.
 Xiaomi produces high-quality tech at low prices, and never makes more than 5% profit on hardware.
 (See Best Xiaomi phones)

-Of course, you'll often find even cheaper prices when you buy direct from China.
-The flagship Mi 8 (reviewed) is a great example, with an RRP of £459 in the UK but currently available to import from China for just £327.18 (buy here).
+Of course, you'll often find even cheaper prices when you buy direct from a Chinese company such as GearBest.
+The flagship Mi 8 Pro (reviewed) is a great example, with an RRP of £499 in the UK but currently available to import from China for just £326.76 (buy here).
 That makes it possibly one of the best phone deals you'll see today.

 But there are also some great deals to be had from approved UK stockists, too.
 Where possible we would advise UK customers to go through official routes to buy these products.
 Some local stockists include Three, Amazon, Argos, John Lewis, Carphone Warehouse, Currys/PC World, Go Mobile, Mobile Phones Direct, eBuyer, Scan, Box, Halfords, Very, Littlewoods and Mi.com.